THUMNLab/AutoGL/docs/docfile/tutorial/t_ssl_trainer.rst

 -  ``_train_only(self, dataset)``

-   In this method, the trainer training the model on the given dataset.
+   In this method, the trainer trains the model on the given dataset.
    You can define several different methods for different training stages.